← Back to Journey GPS Tracker Articles

 • Public Transportation route

-Public transportation routes are shown as solid colored lines to distinguish different transit segments; walking, driving, and cycling routes are shown as dashed lines, making the map easier to read.
+Public transportation routes are shown as colored solid lines, making it easy to distinguish different transit sections.
+Walking, driving, cycling, and other routes are shown as dashed lines to keep the map information clearer.

-If you want to view more detailed route information, just tap the icon below to open or close route details, including route duration, distance, bus stops, line information, and more.
+If you want to view more detailed route information, simply tap the icon at the bottom to show or hide route details, including route duration, distance, bus stops, route information, and more.

-Auto focus current locationAfter starting track recording, every time a new record point is added, the map will automatically focus on that point.
-If you want to browse the track at another location, you can choose this option so browsing is not interrupted.
+Auto-focus current locationAfter you start recording a track, every time a new record point is added, the map will automatically focus on that point.
+If you want to browse tracks in other locations, you can select this option so browsing will not be interrupted.

 ReferenceSelect a previously recorded track and display it on the map as a reference.
-The reference track will be shown as a dashed line, which does not interfere with the current route and helps you compare it with paths you traveled before.
-You can choose tracks from other years by selecting the year in the upper right corner of the interface.
-You can also choose whether to “Show labels for reference tracks” below.
+The reference track is shown as a dashed line, so it will not interfere with the current route while helping you compare it with a path you have taken before.
+You can choose a year in the upper right corner of the screen to select tracks from other years.
+At the bottom, you can choose whether to “Show labels for reference tracks”.

 EndEnd recording.
-If the track was recorded by Apple Watch, it is recommended to end it in the Apple Watch app.
+If the track was recorded with Apple Watch, it is recommended to end it in the Apple Watch app.

-MarkerAfter starting track recording, add a marker at the current location and attach a photo taken (see Section 5).
+MarkerAfter you start recording a track, add a marker at the current location and attach a photo taken there (see Section 5).

 Recording options